Menendez corruption and bribery trial: What to know

-After telling a judge they could not “reach a unanimous verdict on any of the charges” in Sen. Bob Menendez’s corruption and bribery case, the jury returned to continue deliberations Tuesday.
+The jury continued deliberations Wednesday in Sen. Bob Menendez’s bribery and corruption trial.

+Earlier this week, the jury informed the judge that they could not reach a verdict.
+But the judge implored them to continue with deliberations, saying to “take as much time as you need” and to “not hesitate to re-examine your own views and change your own opinion if convinced it is erroneous.”

-The judge sent the jury home Monday but had them return the next day to continue with deliberations.
-The decision came after the judge had to speak with individual jurors about comments a dismissed juror made to the media over the weekend.
+The judge also had to speak with individual jurors earlier this week about comments a dismissed juror made to the media over the weekend.

 Menendez, a New Jersey Democrat, is accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence.
 Both Menendez and the doctor, Salomon Melgen, have maintained their innocence.